mobily-enterprises/jsonreststores/README.md

 Note that:

-* The lookup is _always_ carried out using the looked up store's ID, which needs to correspond to the value in the URL param
+* The lookup is _always_ carried out using the looked up store's ID, which needs to correspond to the value in the URL param or body
 * If lookup failes, the store returns a NotFound error
 * If lookup is successful, the looked up store's data is available under `request.lookup.managerId`.
-To get the record, JsonRestStore uses the looked up store's `implementFetchOne()` method, so _none_ of the normal hooks are called.
+To get the record, JsonRestStore uses the store's table primitives; so, _none_ of the normal hooks are called.
 Basically, in `request.lookup.managerId` the record is fetched "as is".

 A typical use case is to check, in a PUT for example, that only the logged in manager can change the car record: